Barngarla people

+The Barngarla and Nauo people were engaged in more clashes with European settlers then any other people in South Australia following the colonisation of the state.
+During the decade following the establishment of Port Lincoln in 1839 the Barngarla attacked pastoral stations with local settlers conducting vigilante killings and police retaliating indiscriminately.
+This undeclared war between white sellers and the Barngarla people continued until at least 1862.
+Barngarla people are one of the many indigenous groups which contain an oral-history of the Waterloo Bay massacre, where up to 260 Barngarla, Nauo, Kokatha and Wirangu may have been driven off cliffs into the sea.

+In 1850 both the Barngarla School, operated by Clamor Wilhelm Schürmann, and the first Anglican mission were set up at Poonindie on the Tod River within Barngarla land.
+Living conditions at Pooninidie were basic with no running water, over-crowding and a lack of food and medicine.
+In 1894, the mission had closed and the majority of residents were moved onto Point Pearce and Point McLeay missions, although some stayed on their land.
+The Barngarla community was deeply affected by the Aborigines Act 1911 which lead to the Stolen Generations and the loss of Barngarla as a first language.

 Language

-Barngarla died out in the 1960s.
+Barngarla was the dominant language of the eyre peninsula prior to European settlement. the last fluent speaker was reported to have died in the 1960s, although some Barngarla members of the Stolen Generation retained knowledge of their language through lyrics in songs.

 Israeli linguist Professor Ghil'ad Zuckermann contacted the Barngarla community in 2011 proposing to revive it, the project of reclamation being accepted enthusiastically by people of Barngarla descent.
 Workshops to this end were started in Port Lincoln, Whyalla and Port Augusta in 2012.
 The reclamation is based on 170-year-old documents.

 Country

 In Tindale's estimation, the Barngarla's traditional lands covered some 17,500 mi2, around the eastern side of Lake Torrens south of Edeowie and west of Hookina and Port Augusta.
 The western reaches extended as far as Island Lagoon and Yardea.
 Woorakimba, Hesso, Yudnapinna, and the Gawler Ranges are formed part of Barngarla lands.
-The southern frontier lay Kimba, Darke Peak, Cleve, and Franklin Harbour.
+The southern frontier lay around Kimba, Darke Peak, Cleve, and Franklin Harbour.

 Social organisation

 The Barngarla had two tribal divisions: the northern Wartabanggala ranged from north of Port Augusta to Ogden Hill and the vicinity of Quorn and Beltana; a southern branch, the Malkaripangala, lived down the western side of the Spencer Gulf.
-Referred to as Pangkala, the Barngala have also been included in the grouping currently known as the Adnyamathanha people.
+Referred to as Pangkala, the Barngarla have also been included in the grouping currently known as the Adnyamathanha people.

 In 1844 the missionary C. W. Schürmann stated that the Barngarla were divided into two classes, the Mattiri and Karraru.
 This was criticized by the ethnographer R. H. Mathews, who, surveying South Australian tribes, argued that Schürmann had mixed them up, and that the proper divisions, which he called phratries shared by all these tribes was as follows:

 The Barngarla practised both circumcision and subincision.